 If it is necessary to evacuate the building, an alarm will sound continuously.
-Please leave the building by the nearest exit and make your way to the Fire Assembly Point either on Bridgeford Street (near the Martin Harris Centre), or away from the buildings in the area adjoining Manchester Business School.
-Fire Marshals in yellow vests will be on hand directing staff, students and visitors to these points.
+Please leave the building by the nearest exit and make your way to the nearest Fire Assembly Point.
+As a student you must familiarise yourself with the procedures for dealing with an emergency, including discovery of fire, and with the fire exit points in your building and elsewhere in the University where you might find yourself working.
+Do use all the emergency exits in each part of the Building when they are nearest for you, and do not use the lift in the building when there is an emergency.
+Fire Marshals in yellow vests will be on hand directing staff, students and visitors to the Fire Assembly Points.